1jour1vin

 Wine rated (2019 guide) 16/20 (Very good wine)

-Rated estate (2021 guide) 3 stars (High-quality production, serving as a benchmark in its sector)
+Rated estate (2021 guide): 3 stars (High-quality production, setting the standard in its sector)

-About wine:
+About the wine:

 About the estate:

-Ferraton belongs to Michel Chapoutier, but he wanted to keep an independent team at the helm, under the direction of Damien Brisset.
-The old premises in Tain have been renovated and modernized, and a new, very welcoming reception and dining area has just opened on the banks of the Rhône.
-Everything is ready for this entity to take off.
-The range showcases the expertise in Rhône Valley wines, with Chapoutier's approach of working with individual plots, which increases the number of vintages each year.
-Today, the estate remains a benchmark more for its red wines than its whites.
-The 2017 reds are well-balanced, combining freshness and depth.
+Ferraton is owned by Michel Chapoutier, but he wanted to keep an independent team at the helm, led by Damien Brisset.
+The old premises in Tain have been renovated and modernized, and a new, welcoming reception and dining area has just opened along the Rhône; everything is in place for this venture to take off.
+The range showcases expertise in Rhône Valley wines, with—as with Chapoutier—a plot-by-plot approach that expands the number of cuvées each year.
+Today, the estate remains a benchmark more for its reds than its whites.
+The 2017 reds are well-crafted, striking a balance between freshness and depth.

 Robert Parker - Wine Advocate